CartaStudio/CartaDAO/README.md

 #### UniswapV2Pair
 A smart contract created by the Quickswap v2 protocol, allowing for the swapping of ERC-20 tokens.
 Manages the liquidity of Carta Coin paired with USDC stablecoin.
 [Read More](UniswapV2Pair)

+#### ETHToUSDCQuickSwapV2Proxy
+A smart contract that enables the best possible conversion of MATIC into USDC via QuickSwap v2.
+It acts as an intermediary between the users and the masterchief smart contract.
+[Read More](ETHToUSDCQuickSwapV2Proxy)

 ***

 ### Controller Smart Contracts